-If you or the company you work for DOES NOT have a sales process or framework in place, please refer to our article “Creating a Successful Sales Team from Scratch.”
-This guide provides you with detailed steps to creating a powerful sales framework.
+Refer to our article “Creating a Successful Sales Team from Scratch” where we provide a downloadable guide providing detailed steps to creating a powerful sales framework.
 Download our How-To-Guide [DOWNLOAD GUIDE]

 This “Art of Sales Qualification” document covers the following five steps:

 • Step One – Understand your brand sales strategy

 • Step Two - Understand the marketing campaigns which will drive marketing qualified leads (MQL)